OCA/data-protection/contact_search_form/README.rst

 ===================

-Multiple models can be searched for specified string by DPO
+Multiple models can be searched for specified string by DPO.
+View containing a search function for Data Protection Officers (DPO) to look up Customer Data.
+All available Odoo models can be included in the search query looking for a specified string.

 **Table of contents**

 .. contents::
    :local:

 Usage
 =====